 More Storage Ideas

 Some things can’t be packed away neatly in a tub.
 Like our mops and brooms.
-To keep them neat and tidy the hubby drilled a few PVC pipes onto the one wall so we can just slot them inside.
+To keep them neat and tidy we screwed PVC pipes onto the wall so we can slot them inside.
+PVC pipes come in so handy.
+We did something similar when we made this handy toolbox caddy.

-We also hung a sweet little jewelry organizer on the wall for those small things like spare keys, torches, and whatnots.
+We also hung a sweet little jewelry organizer on the wall.
+It’s perfect for those small things like spare keys, torches, and whatnots.

 And added a clear tub, the only one we could find, on a narrow metal shelf for those, not so pretty things that I use on a daily basis.
 Like my gardening stuff and mop shoes.
 Best invention ever.
 They’re like slippers that mop while you walk 😀